-Our investment team has been anticipating an economic slowdown for some time.
+Our investment team has

+been anticipating an economic

-We've already started to shift to a more defensive strategy and prepare the portfolio for a lower growth environment by reducing our weighting to growth assets, like listed shares, in favour of more defensive assets, like fixed interest.
-The potential for an economic downturn in the years ahead makes fixed interest assets more attractive at current yields.
+slowdown for some time.As a longfocused no

+the portfolWe've already started to shift to

+a more defensive strategy and

+prepare the portfolio for a lower

+growth environment by reducing

+our weighting to growth assets,

+like listed shares, in favour of more

+defensive assets, like fixed interest.

+The potential for an economic

+downturn in the years ahead

+makes fixed interest assets more

+attractive at current yields.As a longfocused no

+the portfol

+market cyc

+time to ide

+long-term

+will impact

+strategy ar

+the future.